• Skip to primary navigation

 • Not being hydrated enough

-• Not eating or eating too much before departure
+• Not eating or overeating before departure

 • Reading or checking your phone during travel